-Problem Solving Guidelines for Student Teaching
+Problem Solving Guidelines for Intern Teaching

-During student teaching, various challenging situations will arise.
+During intern teaching, various challenging situations will arise.
 The candidate is expected to work directly with the person with whom they have conflicts first.
 This is an expectation because collaborative relationships with others are a main component of the teaching profession.
 Teachers are expected to work with other teachers, administrators, students and parents, and other district employees.
-The candidate should next seek guidance from their Cooperating Teacher and University Program Supervisor.
+The candidate should next seek guidance from their District-assigned Mentor Teacher and University Program Supervisor.

-It is expected that the candidate fully utilizes their student teaching placement as a learning experience.
-They should remain mindful that they are guests in the Cooperating Teacher's classroom.
-Professional respect and courtesy toward the Cooperating Teacher are expected even when the candidate may find that their own teaching style differs from that of the Cooperating Teacher.
-At the end of student teaching, the candidate relies on a multitude of individuals for letters of recommendation, job referrals, career advice and mentorship, and recommendation for credentialing.
+It is expected that the candidate fully utilizes their intern teaching placement as a learning experience.
+Professional respect and courtesy toward the District-assigned Mentor Teacher are expected even when the candidate may find that their own teaching style differs from that of the District-assigned Mentor Teacher.
+At the end of intern teaching, the candidate relies on a multitude of individuals for letters of recommendation, job referrals, career advice and mentorship, and recommendation for credentialing.
 The School of Education will submit the Preliminary Credential recommendation to CTC.

-While most of the challenging situations that the candidate may experience can be resolved through guidance from their University Program Supervisors and Cooperating Teachers, there are situations in which the candidate is encouraged to seek out other problem-solving processes to articulate a solution.
+While most of the challenging situations that the candidate may experience can be resolved through guidance from their University Program Supervisors and District-assigned Mentor Teachers, there are situations in which the candidate is encouraged to seek out other problemsolving processes to articulate a solution.
 The following shows a few notable challenging situations and how the candidates are encouraged to seek guidance to resolve problems.

-If student teaching is not what you expected:
+If intern teaching is not what you expected it to be:

 Many of us can become discouraged in challenging situations, especially when what we once hoped for does not turn out exactly how we imagined.
-The candidate is first asked to self-reflect on whether their reactions are based on unrealistic expectations about student teaching.
+The candidate is first asked to self-reflect on whether their reactions are based on unrealistic expectations of teaching.